rsyslog/rsyslog-doc/source/configuration/modules/imfile.rst

    This **activates** the current monitor.
 It has no parameters.
 If you forget this directive, no file monitoring will take place.

+   There is no new-style equivalent, because inputs are defined via the input() object.

 .. index::
    single: imfile; $InputFilePollInterval